mfumagalli/ngsTools/TUTORIAL.md

 As a note for the general use, in case an ancestral sequence is not available, analyses on FST, PCA, nucleotide diversity (but not the number of fixed differences) can be carried out using the reference sequence to polarise your data.
 Please be aware that, under this scenario, some quantities (e.g. the unfolded joint site frequency spectrum) will be nonsense.

+Please note that, since we are randomly subsampling reads here, your results in this tutorial may (slightly) differ from what written here.

 Basic filtering using ANGSD
 ----------------------

-Here we will use ANGSD to analyse our data.
+Here we will use ANGSD to analyse our data, for filtering and for generating files as input for ngsTools.
-To see a full list of options type
+To see a full list of options in ANGSD type:
 ```
 $ANGSD/angsd
 ```
-and you should see something like
+and you should see something like:
 ```
 ...
 Overview of methods: